MingotJuliette/Mathematical-Roadmap-to-Deep-Learning-with-Practical-Financial-Applications/experimentation_result/RNN_Nasdaq.md

 ![strategy](figure/strategy.png)

+### D.3.1 - Observations & Discussions:

+* Buy & Hold strategie : betting that the asset’s long-term value will increase, and are ignoring short-term volatility.
-Buy & Hold dominates across all risk-adjusted metrics while exhibiting lower realized volatility.
-The signal functions primarily as a risk-scaling mechanism rather than a source of alpha.
+* Buy & Hold dominates across all risk-adjusted metrics while exhibiting lower realized volatility.
+* The signal functions primarily as a risk-scaling mechanism rather than a source of alpha.
 ---
-### Sharpe Ratio

 The lower Sharpe (0.38 vs 0.43) indicates inferior return per unit of total volatility.
 Although exposure is reduced in high-vol regimes, the strategy sacrifices upside participation without achieving sufficient risk reduction.

-### Sortino Ratio
+---
 The weaker Sortino (0.49 vs 0.57) suggests that downside risk is not materially improved.
 The volatility forecast captures dispersion, but not necessarily asymmetric negative returns or crash episodes.

-### Calmar Ratio
+---
 The lower Calmar (0.21 vs 0.28) implies that maximum drawdowns are not effectively mitigated.
 If volatility timing were economically powerful, one would expect a clear improvement in drawdown-adjusted performance.
 This is not observed.

-### Realized Volatility

-Counterintuitively, the timing strategy exhibits higher realized volatility.
-This is likely driven by leveraged exposure during low-volatility regimes (weight = 1.5), which mechanically increases variance when conditions reverse.